hingejs/cli/templates/scaffold/README.md

 $ npm run serve
 ```

-## Generate Files for beta and release
+## Generate Files for Beta or Release

 Files will be generated into a folder called `/dist`